China Launches Ambitious Attempt to Land Rover on Mars

 China launched its most ambitious Mars mission yet on Thursday in a bold attempt to join the United States in successfully landing a spacecraft on the red planet.

-Engines blazing orange, a Long March-5 carrier rocket took off under clear skies around 12:40 p.m. from Hainan Island, south of China's mainland.
+Tianwen-1 was launched on a Long March-5 carrier rocket from Hainan Island, a resort province off the south coast of the mainland, state media said.

+Livestreams showed a successful liftoff, with rockets blazing orange and the spacecraft heading upward across clear blue skies.
 Hundreds of space enthusiasts cried out excitedly on a beach across the bay from the launch site.

-Launch commander Zhang Xueyu announced to cheers in the control room that the rocket was flying normally about 45 minutes later.
-“The Mars rover has accurately entered the scheduled orbit," he said in brief remarks shown live on state broadcaster CCTV.

 It marked the second flight to Mars this week, after a United Arab Emirates orbiter blasted off on a rocket from Japan on Monday.
 And the U.S. is aiming to launch Perseverance, its most sophisticated Mars rover ever, from Cape Canaveral, Florida, next week.